Gabe-Lee/test-final-form/README.md

 ## What Is It?

 FinalForm is my boilerplate repo for my prefered tech stack, greatly simplifying getting a new project off the ground.
-The stack it includes is as follows:
+The technologies it includes is as follows:
-### Tools
+#### Dev
 - Webpack + Babel
 - ESLint + airbnb + prettier
 - Typescript
-### Front-End
+#### Front-End
 - React
 - Redux
 - Sass
-### Back-End
+#### Back-End
 - Express

 ## Features